Co-owner of water park arrested in connection with child's death on slide

 Investigators, according to the indictment, found that Henry allegedly rushed the project to impress producers of the Travel Channel's "Xtreme Waterparks" series and in an eagerness to achieve bragging rights over rival waterparks.

-Investigators also found that Henry considered restricting the slide to customers over the age of 14, but changed his mind on the eve of the slide's grand opening and had workers cover up the age requirement listed on signs with stickers, according to the indictment.
+Investigators also found that Henry and Schooley considered restricting the slide to customers over the age of 14, but changed their minds on the eve of the slide's grand opening and had workers cover up the age requirement listed on signs with stickers, according to the indictment.

 Henry's own words indicate that he was well aware of the dangers posed by the waterslide: "I could die going down this ride," Henry once said, according to the court papers.